voipnorm/spark-flint-watson-demo-bot/README.md

 * Cloud 9 is a cloud IDE/hosting platform
 * [Cloud 9 hosting documents](https://docs.c9.io/docs)
 * [Cloud 9 Introduction Video](https://www.youtube.com/watch?v=hqzOwM8aXdI)
+* Ensure to upgrade the default version of Express if using Cloud 9 per the dependencies below which is also in the package.json file.

 ## Dependencies -